amuuu/ava/README.md

 # Ava Sound Engine
 A more complete documentation will be added soon.

+You can see the implemetation kanban board in the repo's [projects section](https://github.com/funktional-stdo/ava/projects).

 ## Build Ava (+ Demo Program)
 To build the engine alongside with the demo program you just need to make the project inside the root directory using the command below: